-Hazards and Risks Existing Control Measures Risk Level (Very High, High, Medium, Low) Further Actions √/X (If √ See Actions) 11.
-Spread/contraction of COVID-19 due to lack of social distancing measures.
-This includes unsuitable use of toilets.
-One in one out management of toilets is in place for adults; Toilet use protocols are managed by Teachers if located adjacent to classrooms; At break-time children are not to congregate around toilets; Toilets are cleaned throughout the day (see above).
-Allocated toilet times for classes. medium 12.
-Lack of staffing / insufficient staff ratios Adequate ratio of staff to children will be maintained and is assessed on a daily basis, based on potential staff illness or self-isolation; Children are suitably supervised at all times; medium 13.
+Hazards and Risks Existing Control Measures Risk Level (Very High, High, Medium, Low) Further Actions √/X (If √ See Actions) includes unsuitable use of toilets.
+Toilet use protocols are managed by Teachers if located adjacent to classrooms; At break-time children are not to congregate around toilets; Toilets are cleaned throughout the day (see above).
+Allocated toilet times for classes.
+12. Lack of staffing / insufficient staff ratios Adequate ratio of staff to children will be maintained and is assessed on a daily basis, based on potential staff illness or self-isolation; Children are suitably supervised at all times; medium 13.
 Lack of suitable premises management Premises staff levels are maintained and suitable for the use of the building; Appropriate cleaning and premises staffing levels are in place; Waste removal and enhanced cleaning programs are in place for the potential coronavirus contaminated waste; Contingency in place for sudden premises staff absence; Contingency require to maintain this level of cleaning should whole school return; The guidance provided by HCC will be followed. medium 14.
 Hazardous substance management, unsuitable COSHH management and use of chemicals leading to ill-health or fire.
-Suitable storage and management of flammable hand sanitizer is in place; All chemicals used for the cleaning of school buildings and equipment is COSHH assessed and managed appropriately; medium
+Suitable storage and management of flammable hand sanitizer is in place; All chemicals used for the cleaning of school buildings and equipment is COSHH assessed and managed appropriately; Material safety data sheets are held for all chemicals and readily available to all staff; All cleaning chemicals are stored safely and securely medium